Galloping Coroners: History

-Galloping Coroners (VHK) was formed in Budapest in 1975 by Atilla Grandpierre (singer) and his friends independently from Western world's punk movement that started 1–2 years later.
-Initial lineup: Atilla Grandpierre (vocal), Sándor Czakó (guitar), László Ipacs (drums), Tamás Pócs (bass guitar), Molnár György (solo guitar).
-More of them were graduated professionals: The group's leader and main theoretician, Atilla Grandpierre is also astrophysicist, a candidate of physical sciences, employed by the Hungarian Mathematics Institute.
-Guitarist Sándor Czakó is nuclear physicist, later worked on safety system of Paks Nuclear Power Plant, László Ipacs is a physicists, Lajos Soós teacher.
+Galloping Coroners (VHK) was formed in Budapest in 1975 by Attila Grandpierre (singer) and his friends independently from Western world's punk movement that started 1–2 years later.
+Initial lineup: Attila Grandpierre (vocal), Sándor Czakó (guitar), László Ipacs (drums), Tamás Pócs (bass guitar), Molnár György (solo guitar).
+More of them were graduated professionals: The group's leader and main theoretician, Attila Grandpierre is also astrophysicist, a candidate of physical sciences, employed by the Hungarian Mathematics Institute.
+Guitarist Sándor Czakó is a nuclear physicist, later worked on the safety system of Paks Nuclear Power Plant, László Ipacs is a physicists, Lajos Soós is a teacher.

 Formation

 In early 70's, Budapest youngsters were talking stories about a mysterious, eccentric teenage boy, Attila Grandpierre, who was doing scandalous actions with his friends e.g. creating home-made rockets etc. As a physicstudent Grandpierre gave private lessons to the 5 year younger high-school student, László Ipacs.
 Grandpierre and Ipacs's mates become friends, and formed a subcultural creative community mainly driven by Grandpierres inconvenient visions of life and music.
 When Ipacs and his friend Sándor Czakó the only educated musician, formed an amateur band, Grandpierre first just helped the band with musical ideas as an external consultant.
 Surprisingly they won army's countrywide amateur rock contest.
 By that time Grandpierre as a well-known personality of Budapest underground life was invited to be singer by several amateur bands.
 But he was only impressed enough by the Ipacs-Czakó formation, so he joined the band in 1975.
-The band started to use Vágtázó Halottkémek (abbr.: VHK, Eng.: Galloping Coroners) name suggested by Grandpierre.
-As Grandpierre remembers, he wanted a name that express their musical and life philosophy regarding that "people should find their way to the basic, elemental natural power of the Universe and being charged with this power should live a more perfect and active life."
+The band started to use the name Vágtázó Halottkémek (abbr.: VHK, eng.: Galloping Coroners) suggested by Grandpierre.
+As he remembers, he wanted a name that expresses their musical and life philosophy regarding that "people should find their way to the basic, elemental natural power of the Universe and being charged with this power should live a more perfect and active life."
 He felt it must be a two word band name.
 First, 'Galloping' tag was to express the activity, energy.
-The second tag took longer to find out, finally they found that Coroners' express greatly their feeling that people on the Earth live on a very basic level, almost like 'living deads', and the band is like the Coroners who say the diagnosis of this state.
+The second tag took longer to find out, finally they found that Coroners' expresses their feeling greatly that people on Earth live on a very basic level, almost like 'living deads', and the band is like the Coroners who say the diagnosis of this state.